 You can also switch to lemon juice instead of vinegar.
 The acidity of the lemon juice will remove limescale deposits from your taps, making them sparkle.
 Simply rub half a lemon over the affected area.

 Allow the lemon to sit on top of the limescale buildup for a few hours.
 The acid present in the lemon will dissolve the limescale.
-After the deposit has been loosened, it can be scraped away with an old toothbrush.
+After loosening the deposit, it can be scraped away with an old toothbrush.

 6. By Using Lemon, Baking Soda & Vinegar

-If the above-listed methods don’t work properly you can try this method.
-Squeeze half of lemon into a bowl.
-Add 1 teaspoonful baking soda to the lemon juice.
+You can try this method if the above-listed methods don’t work properly.
+Squeeze half of the lemon into a bowl.
+Add 1 teaspoonful of baking soda to the lemon juice.
 Mix it very well.

 Apply this solution to the faucets using a scrubber.
 Leave it for 15-20 minutes.
 Clean it with white vinegar.
 Finally, rinse it with normal water.
 You will definitely see a significant change.